My tribute to Jean D Roger as part of Project 2,996

 "May you have love, happiness, and peace of mind because really, in the end, everything else just comes and goes." - Jean D RogérJean D Rogér

 June 28, 1977 - September 11, 2001

-We all know what happened on that profoundly tragic day already 6 years ago [7 years at the time of this re-post].
+We all know what happened on that profoundly tragic day.
 Even for those of us who didn't know a single person who died that day or didn't even know someone who did lose someone, the sense of loss was, and as I write this still is, just overwhelming beyond belief.